-A new ecosystem
+A new ecosystem for science

-What weβre creating
+What we’re creating

 a space where scientists, managers and policy-makers COLLABORATE TO develop research questions that advance knowledge and inform sustainable resource management.